 Many contemporary art surfaces, particularly those made of highly viscous paints such as acrylic paints with the glass transition temperature close to or at room temperature, are exceptionally difficult to clean.
 Since many painted surfaces are often electrostatic, they readily attract particles, similarly to PMMA and polystyrene.
 This leads to problems associated with particulate matter (e.g. dust) being incorporated into the paint layer over time – such particles are impossible to remove without significantly affecting the authentic paint layer and altering important surface characteristics.
 For instance, an awareness of water and solvent sensitivity and other degradation phenomena associated with modern paints has increased in the past 5-10 years as many of these works of art begin to require surface cleaning.
 Water sensitivity has been reported in works of art ranging from the early 20th century to recent years.
 Artists such as Wassily Kandinsky, Kazimir Malevich, Piet Mondrian, Paula Rego, Karel Appel, Jasper Johns, Robyn Denny, Clyfford Still, Patrick Heron, Francis Bacon, and Per Kirkeby and Jackson Pollock have thus far been noted as problematic.

-Cleaning of acrylics painted layers and plastics will be addressed by the research activity in WP2.
+Cleaning of acrylics painted layers and plastics was addressed by the research activity in WP2.